M5M400/supportxmr-gui/README.md

 Tor in high-security mode blocks svg elements and this UI is entirely svg-based.
 Tor's other security modes work fine.

+A very optimized font file is used and does not support accents or special characters.
+For international support you can substitute your own font with the necessary glyphs in the stylesheet.
+Any condensed sans-serif font will work fine as a substitute and you can optimize the font file for your needs.

 <b>Hosting</b><br>
 supportxmr-gui just needs the web server of your choice to serve favicon.ico and index.html which is a good candidate for Gzip compression.